 I have homeowners insurance, isn’t that enough?

-The two types of flood insurance
+Types of flood insurance

 National Flood Insurance Program (NFIP)